billxsheng/freelance-VGcutz/README.md

 # freelance-vcuts
-MEAN stack barber web application ✂️
+A web application built for a local barber.
+Built using Node, Angular, and MongoDB.